fidelity/classitransformers/README.md

 ## Acknowledgement

 ClassiTransformers is developed by Emerging Tech Team at Fidelity Investments.
-The major part of the package was developed as part of an internship program at Fidelity.
+The part of the package was developed as part of an internship program at Fidelity.
 We thank [Hrushikesh](https://github.com/Hrushikesh-Vazurkar) and [Mayank](https://github.com/mgroovyank) for their contribution to the package.

 ## License